 - \1.
-Tanned Hides Any legal fish, bird, or other wild animal properly processed by the member.
-No requirement as to size or mounting.
-Include the following information: - 1) the animal's name - information about the exhibitor's personal field experiences, study, or observations that relate to the exhibit. - 2. \Taxidermy Any legal fish, bird, or other wild animal properly processed by the member.
-No requirement as to size or mounting.
-Include the following information. - 1) the animal's name - 2) Information about the exhibitor's personal field experiences, study or observations that relate to the exhibit.
+Tanned Hides Exhibit of a wild animal hide properly processed by the member.
+No requirement as to mounting but must meet the size requirement listed under General rules.
+Must include the animal's name and the following information about the 4-H member's personal field experiences, study OR observations that relate to the exhibit. - Taxidermy Any legal fish, bird, or other wild animal properly processed by the member.
+No requirement as to size or mounting but must meet the size requirement listed under General Rules.
+Must include the animal's name and the following information about the 4-H member's personal field experiences study, OR observations that relate to the exhibit.
+Include the following information.